- the indication is based on symptoms and aided by ultrasound : see diagnosis of endometriosis

 Deep endometriosis surgery requires experience and a team Not only the surgeon should be experienced, but also the assistant, and preferentially the second assistant, as occurs in the Gruppo Italo Belga.
 This permits to discuss during surgery when in doubt.
 Such a team know the following rules

-- complete surgery.
-Indeed incomplete surgery is a serious complication.
+Complete surgery is necessary.
+Incomplete surgery is a serious complication.
 The surgery not only will have to be repeated, but most importantly the second surgery will be more difficult.
 Sometimes it is a difficult decision when the lesion is not very clear : without experience the surgeon will refrain because of the risk of bowel perforation, and thus will leave endometriosis behind.
-To highlight this we did present case reports at several meetings.

-- that a layer of fibrosis can be left on the bowel.
+- a layer of fibrosis can be left on the bowel.

 - that the bladder heals well and that surgery thus can be radical.